samchristywork/stopm/README.md

 configuration).
 Afterwards, the script lists all installed packages.
 Finally, it clones the GitHub repository specified by the command line arguments into the `pack` directory.

+## Features

+- Works for both Vim and NeoVim.
+- Extremely easy to understand.
+- Creates a list of all installed repositories.
+- Has built-in error handling.
+- Easy to install/set up.
+- Installs Vim/NeoVim packages in just one command.
+- Can install most, if not all Vim/NeoVim packages on GitHub.
+- Only 28 lines of code for maximum simplicity.

 ## Setup